ovh/beamium/README.md

 ## Building
 Beamium is pretty easy to build.
  - Clone the repository
- - Setup a minimal working config (see bellow)
+ - Setup a minimal working config (see below)
  - Build and run `cargo run`

 ## Configuration